 2. Install a Bed with Storage

-Why let the space under the bed to go to waste!
-If you are not using or planning to use a Murphy bed, then use the space under the bed for storage purpose.
+Why let the space under the bed go to waste!
+If you are not using or planning to use a Murphy bed, then use the space under the bed for storage purposes by installing a bed with storage.
 This will keep the room less blocked by things, thus making the area look more spacious.

-Introduce bed with drawers or shelves, pullover or pull out beds.
+There are beds with drawers or shelves, pullover or pull-out beds.
 They have large storage spaces.
 Beds with shelves can act as bookshelves and save the space which otherwise would have been occupied with dedicated bookshelves.